 "It's routine for them to look into ethnic hate crimes like this.
-We want to make it perfectly clear that we are not going to tolerate a situation where a family is singled out and treated this way." $^{92}$
+We want to make it perfectly clear that we are not going to tolerate a situation where a family is singled out and treated this way."
+92

 Two days after the fire the Rocky Mountain News, a Denver daily, reported that Williams and Anderson had "been deluged with an outpouring of sympathy."
-Police Sergeant Merle Westling of the Arvada Police Department said that the "investigation is high priority, as is any crime with a possible racial or ethnic hatred motive." $^{94}$
+Police Sergeant Merle Westling of the Arvada Police Department said,

 "We've had calls from people wanting to donate clothing, gifts, money to help rebuild the house.
-I've even been told there was a contractor over there this morning who said he'd donate some time to get the place straightened up."
+I've even been told there was a contractor over there this morning who said he'd donate some time to get the place straightened up."93

 The Thunderbird was soon located in Denver.
 Police reported that someone had put a rock on the gas pedal and let it run into a parked dump truck.
 Police fingerprinted the car for clues.
-Arvada Police Chief Pat Ahlstrom said
+Arvada Police Chief Pat Ahlstrom said that the "investigation is high priority, as is any crime with a possible racial or ethnic hatred motive."
+94

 And investigate they did.
 Police learned that the family was in severe financial straits, and that the house was insured.
 Moreover, police were suspicious from the outset when inconsistencies developed in their account of the incidents.
 Within a few days Patricia Anderson was arrested, along with Lee Andrew Williams, brother of Larry Williams who was not charged in the case.
 Lee Williams and Anderson subsequently entered guilty pleas.
-In May 1991 Lee Williams was given 10 years for one count of first degree arson.
-Patricia Anderson received 5 years probation for attempted theft and false reporting.
+In May 1991 Lee Williams was given ten years for one count of first degree arson.
+Patricia Anderson received five years probation for attempted theft and false reporting.
+95

 In July 1990 an arson fire seriously damaged the Clothes Encounters clothing shop in Kansas City, Missouri's fashionable Westport shopping area.
 The owner, Angela Washington Thomas, a black woman, claimed that it was a racially motivated "act of hate."
+96

 At the time of the fire, Thomas told of racial harassment, including threatening telephone calls dating from when she opened the store in July 1989.
-She told a reporter:
+She told a reporter,

-"This was a purposeful act of hate....I'm borderline shocked that this could happen.
-I'd rather it was because of something I did personally to someone than because I'm black."
+"This was a purposeful act of hate....
+I'm borderline shocked that this could happen.
+I'd rather it was it was of something I did personally to someone than because I'm black."
+97

 Thomas's claim of racial intimidation brought immense local and national media attention.
-Anti-racist groups were lamenting the plight of the brave young woman and calls for harsher penalties for "hate crimes" echoed throughout the community.
+Antiracist groups were lamenting the plight of the brave young woman and calls for harsher penalties for "hate crimes" echoed throughout the community.
 It also brought the Federal Bureau of Investigation into the case, which proved to be the actual perpetrators undoing.
-According to FBI spokesman Max Gieman
+According to FBI spokesman Max Gieman,

 "The FBI conducted an inquiry but a determination was made after a preliminary investigation that the allegations [of racism] were not supported."
+98

 Lauren D. Johnson, a former Kansas City, Kansas, firefighter, proved to be the key to the case.
 He had been bragging to a friend that he had been involved in the arson.
 This friend told a friend, who called police.
 As the investigation began to focus on him, Johnson admitted his part in the crime.
 The store was failing and it was burned to collect insurance.
+99

 Thomas and Johnson were convicted.
 Due to an effective attorney and their willingness to implicate one another in the crime, both received relatively lenient sentences.
 Thomas was sentenced to 60 days of monitored house arrest and ordered to pay \$13,000 restitution.
 Johnson was sentenced to 90 days monitored house arrest and \$7,800 in restitution.
 Each was also placed on five years probation.
-Robert D. McFadden, "Inquiry: No Evidence Links Law Enforcers To Kidnapping," The Ledger (10 April 1988).
+100